 - Multiple advertising messages from start to finish

 - Call-to-action buttons at the end of the video

 - Directives throughout the video

-In the United States, less than 10% of Facebook video ads are watched until the end, but when using personalized similar video ads, the completion rates increase to 78%, an 8x uplift in engagement.
+In the United States, less than 10% of Facebook video ads are watched until the end, but when using personalised similar video ads, the completion rates increase to 78%, an 8x uplift in engagement.

 click to tweet

-So while on YouTube, the ideal video length for advertising remains at 15 seconds, when videos are personalized, they can be 3x-6x longer, increasing by as much as 75 seconds in length and still generate better results.
+So while on YouTube, the ideal video length for advertising remains at 15 seconds, when videos are personalised, they can be 3x-6x longer, increasing by as much as 75 seconds in length and still generate better results.

-Of customers who watch Personalized Videos that are more than 75 seconds in length, over 15% of them watch the same video again and on a different device.
-This demonstrates that Personalized Videos encourage viewers to take the next step in customer engagement.
+Of customers who watch Personalised Videos that are more than 75 seconds in length, over 15% of them watch the same video again and on a different device.
+This demonstrates that Personalised Videos encourage viewers to take the next step in customer engagement.
 The second viewing is more meaningful and, even better, may be shared with other people as in the video below that saw massive shares across social media.

 Here’s a glance at the video completion rate and average view time across 3 continents.